Gel Plate Printing Tip – printing a white silhouette

 Want to learn more about gelatin plate printmaking?

 Printing with gelatin plates, home made or commercially bought, is fun and easy.
 There are many different approaches you can take, using different paints and inks.
 If you’re interested in learning my approach, attend one of my gelatin plate printmaking workshops.
-In them I share how I created my layered prints using organic materials.
-We print onto paper and fabric; and I demonstrate how to make a gelatin plate.
-Workshops run throughout the year, and I am available to private group workshop bookings too.
+In them I share how I created my layered prints using organic materials, printing onto paper and fabric.
+Workshops run throughout the year, and I am available to private group workshop and private tuition bookings too.